Which bills should I pay first in a financial crisis?

 - Find out if there are local resources to turn to for help.
 Those listed below are in Michigan:

-- Paying utility bills: Heat and Utilities
+- Paying utility bills: Heat and Utilities or call 211

 - Getting a bank or debt collector to respond: Michigan Attorney General or Debt Collection or Submit a Complaint